 A graceful Croatian big man who helped conquer Europe with Jugoplastika before becoming a trailblazing European star in the NBA.

-Before the flood of European talent into the NBA, Dino Rađa was a pioneer.
-In the late 1980s, he was the athletic and skilled centerpiece of the legendary Jugoplastika Split, a team that dominated European basketball with back-to-back EuroLeague titles.
+Dino Rađa won back-to-back EuroLeague titles as the athletic and skilled centerpiece of Jugoplastika Split in the late 1980s.
+Born in 1967, he was a pioneer before the flood of European talent into the NBA.
 His soft touch, footwork, and competitive fire made him a superstar on the continent.
-In 1993, he took a bold leap across the Atlantic, joining the Boston Celtics.
-While injuries hampered his NBA tenure, his three-plus seasons in Boston proved that European players could not only compete but excel at the highest level, paving the way for future generations.
-His elegant style of play, combining post moves with a capable outside shot, left a lasting impression and earned him a rightful place among the game's international legends.
+In 1993, he joined the Boston Celtics.
+Injuries hampered his NBA tenure, but his three-plus seasons in Boston proved that European players could compete at the highest level.
+His elegant style of play combined post moves with a capable outside shot.
+He paved the way for future generations of international basketball players.

 1965–1980